 John Garamendi joined the U.S. House of Representatives on November 5, 2009.
-He brings nearly four decades of public service to the House Armed Services and Transportation & Infrastructure committees.
+He brings nearly four decades of public service to the House Armed Services, Transportation & Infrastructure, and Agriculture committees.

 He has been a tireless proponent of job creation, quality and affordable health care, education, environmental protection, and scientific research, while always working to ensure the stability and success of the state he has always called home.

 Garamendi was raised on his family’s cattle ranch in Mokelumne Hill.
 He graduated with a BA in business from UC Berkeley and an MBA from Harvard Business School.

 Garamendi and his wife started their married life as Peace Corps volunteers teaching and doing community development work in Ethiopia.
 Patti has served as Assistant Director of the Peace Corps and as a Deputy Administrator at the United States Department of Agriculture's Foreign Agricultural Service.
 John and Patti live in Walnut Grove and have six children and ten grandchildren.

 As California’s 46th Lieutenant Governor, Garamendi was Chair of the Commission for Economic Development, where he transformed this important body into a powerhouse to advocate for workforce development, vocational education, and research.
 As a Regent of the University of California and Trustee for the California State University System, Garamendi fought to hold the line on student fee increases and excessive administrator salaries.
 As Chair of the California State Lands Commission, he led the fight against new offshore oil drilling.